andytudhope/conditional-token-docs/source/conditional-tokens/split-merge-redeem.md

 ## Redeeming Positions

-Before this is possible, the payout vector must be set by the oracle:
+Before this is possible, the payout vector must be submitted by the oracle:

 ```solidity
 function reportPayouts(bytes32 questionId, uint[] calldata payouts) external